Theodore Hamm (writer): Books

+Hamm is the author of Run Zohran Run!
+Inside Zohran Mamdani’s Sensational Campaign to Become New York City’s First Democratic Socialist Mayor, published by OR Books in October 2025.

-Hamm is the author of Bernie's Brooklyn: How the New Deal City Shaped Bernie Sanders' Politics, published by OR Books in 2020.
+Hamm's previous books include Bernie's Brooklyn: How the New Deal City Shaped Bernie Sanders' Politics, published by OR Books in 2020.

-Hamm is the editor of Frederick Douglass in Brooklyn, an annotated collection of speeches given by the abolitionist at leading Brooklyn institutions, which was published by Akashic Books in 2017.
+He is the editor of Frederick Douglass in Brooklyn, an annotated collection of speeches given by the abolitionist at leading Brooklyn institutions, which was published by Akashic Books in 2017.

 He is the author of The New Blue Media: How Michael Moore, MoveOn.org, Jon Stewart and Company Are Transforming Progressive Politics, which was published in May 2008 by the New Press.
 His first book, Rebel and a Cause, about the 1960 execution of San Quentin death row author Caryl Chessman, was published by the University of California Press in 2001.

 Hamm is co-editor (with Williams Cole) of Pieces of a Decade: Brooklyn Rail Nonfiction 2000-2010.
 His first novel, Hank Thompson's Blues, was published by Nobody Rocks Press in May 2009.
 From 2005-2015 he was a member of the Brooklyn Literary Council, which organizes the Brooklyn Book Festival.